 Communication Supports: Include but are not limited to sign language, plain language and other communication supports that facilitate effective communications.

 Service Animal: An animal is qualified to be a service animal if it is readily apparent the animal is used by the person for reasons relating to his or her disability, or the person provides a letter from physician or nurse confirming the use of the animal for reasons relating to the disability.

 Roles and Responsibilities

 Management (Managers, immediate supervisors and department heads)

-- ensuring that all employees follow the guidelines set out in this policy
+- are responsible for ensuring that all employees follow the guidelines set out in this policy

-- ensuring all employees are trained under the AODA regulations, the Human Rights Code and all related policies, practices and procedures
+- to ensure all employees are trained under the AODA regulations, the Human Rights Code and all related policies, practices and procedures

-- exploring and providing accommodations for employees with disabilities as set out under Section 7 d) of this policy
+- explore and provide accommodations for employees with disabilities as set out under Section 7 d) of this policy

 All employees, volunteers, contractors and subcontractors, any other person acting on behalf of WES are responsible for adhering to and following the commitments set out in this policy.